The-Reborn/My_first_API/ReadME.txt

 6. Run Automated Tests

-The docker compose automatically perfoms the tests when it is run.
+The docker compose automatically perfoms the tests when it is initiating.
 To manually run the automated tests, execute the following command:

 bash